 Can my child be graded into a team with his/her friends?

-Experience has shown the majority of children will quickly make new friends when put into a team of the appropriate skill level — so playing with friends is not a club priority, however we understand that it is really important for some children to play with their friends and we will accomodate "play together" requests.
+Experience has shown the majority of children will quickly make new friends when put into a team of the appropriate skill level — so playing with friends is not a club priority, however we understand that it is really important for some children to play with their friends and we will try to accommodate "play together" requests.

 If a Miniroos (Under 6 – Under 11) parent requests their child be graded into a team with a friend, the club will do it’s best to accommodate, however, the following guidelines will apply:

-Parents can nominate up to 3 (three) friends for their child to be placed with.
-The parents of those children must also reciprocate the "play together request" via email to the registrar (email@example.com).
-The club will then try to place that player with at least one of those friends at a minimum.
+Parents can nominate one friend for their child to be placed with.
+The parents of that child must also reciprocate the "play together request" via email to the registrar (firstname.lastname@example.org).
+The club will then try to place that player with that friend.

 All children graded with a nominated friend will be graded down to the level of the lowest skilled player of the nominated children. (e.g. if your child is graded in the ‘A’ team and his/her friend is in the ‘C’ team, if the request is granted both children will play in the ‘C’ team).